wikimedia/WikiContrib/docs/Usage.rst

 .. image:: ./home.png

-When ever you go to the home page, you can observe a table with following entities(as shown in the above image):
+Whenever the user goes to the home page, the above page will be displayed.
+In the above above, the table has three columns.
+They are:

 1. Fullname
 2. Gerrit Username
 3. Phabricator Username.

-You need to fill the above three details of the user whom you want to view the contributions of. ``Gerrit Username`` is used to fetch the data from Gerrit APIs and similarly, ``Phabricator Username`` is used for Phabricator APIs.
-But the details fetched from both the APIs are to be displayed with a common name so ``Fullname`` of the user is also considered.
-Commits fetched from two different platforms are associated with a common username called ``Fullname``.
- ``Fullname`` is also used in searching the users, we will discuss the searching in the latter part of this tutorial.
+The user needs to fill the above three details of the corresponding wikimedian whom the user wants to view the contributions of. ``Gerrit Username`` is used to fetch the data from **Gerrit APIs** and similarly, ``Phabricator Username`` is used for **Phabricator APIs**.
+The details fetched from both the APIs are associated with a common name i.e ``Fullname`` of the user.
+Fullname is also used in searching the users, we will discuss the searching later part of the doc.

-There is an option provided to add usernames of another user.
+There is an option provided to add usernames of multiple wikimedians.
 By clicking on **Button 2**, another empty row is added to the DOM.
-Similarly, you can add any number of rows and fill the usernames into them.
-One of the cool things of the tool is the username's you entered will be cached in the device.
-So, even if you refresh the page or close the page the details you entered will not be lost!
-You can fill few username's at some time, close the page and re-open it at some other time and add few other username's.

-You can also clear the cached data.
-Clicking the **Button 3** clears all the data you entered to the tool.
-Be careful before you click the button, you will lose all the cached data once you click it.
+Similarly, the user can add any number of rows and fill the usernames into them.
+One of the cool things of the tool is the username’s, the user entered will be cached to the device.
+So, even if the user refresh the page or close the page, the details will not be lost! the user can fill a few username’s at some time, close the page and re-open it at some other time and add few other username’s.
+The user can also clear the cached data.
+Clicking the **Button 3** clears all the data he/she entered to the tool.

 **Adding Username's in Bulk:**

-Entering username's of ten's of users is easy.
-But what if you want to know the details of hundreds of users?
+Entering username’s of ten’s of users is easy.
+But what if the user wants to know the contributions of hundreds of **wikimedians**?
 It will take a lot of time and work to fill them manually to the tool.
-So, there is also an option provided to upload all the username's in a CSV file.
-You can find a toggle bar with text **Bulk Add** (in the above image).
-On clicking it, you will be provided with an option to upload a CSV file.
-If you are uploading a CSV file, you need to fill the data in the file in a particular format.
+So, there is also an option to upload all the username’s in a CSV file.
+On clicking the toggle bar with text “Bulk Add”, the user will be provided with an option to upload a CSV file.
+If the user is uploading a CSV file, he/she need to fill the data in the file in a particular format.

 The CSV format is:

 .. image:: ./csv.png

 **Once the data is provided,** (either entered manually or using a CSV file).
-You can click the search icon there (i.e **Button 1**), with the data you provided.
-This initiates a request to the server and starts making API requests to
-Gerrit and Phabricator.
-Once all the required details are fetched, it redirects to a URL ``/some_random_hash_code``.
-Now you can see the graphs of the user contributions along with a calendar that displays the contributions.
+The user can click the search button (i.e **Button 1**).
+This initiates a request to the server and starts making API requests to Gerrit and Phabricator.
+Once all the required details are fetched, it redirects to a URL ``/query_hash_code``.
+Now the user can see the graphs of user contributions vs time along with a calendar that displays the contributions.

-**Note:** ``some_random_hash_code`` is the hash-code generated by the query, you can access the query at any point of time using this hash code.
+**Note:** ``query_hash_code`` is the hash-code generated by the query, the query can be accessed at any point of time using the has code.

-User contribuion calendar looks like:
+**User contribuion calendar looks like:**

 .. image:: ./calendar.png

-If you click on a specific date in the above calendar, you can see all the commits made by the user along with the ``platform`` and ``status of the commit``.
+If the user click on a specific date in the above calendar, all the commits made by the wikimedian along with the ``platform`` and ``status of the commit`` will be displayed.

 **Button 4** is the Info button, hovering it gives a popup with an intro paragraph about the tool.

 Viewing / Updating filters
 ==========================

-You can view the results by following the above process of creating query, there are also few filters displayed along with the resut.
-You can update the current filters, it performs an API request and fetches the results of the user according to the filters you provided.
+The user can view the results by following the above process of creating a query, there are also few filters displayed along with the result.
+The filters can be updated.
+Updating the current filters performs an API request and fetches the contributions of the wikimedian according to the filters the user provided.

 There is also an option to reset the filters to the default ones.
-Filters are assosiated to the Query rather than users of the query so if you chanage the filters it will apply to all the users.
-The contributions of all the users are fetched according to the filters you changed!
+Filters are associated with the Query.
+The contributions of all the wikimedians are fetched according to the filters the user changed!

-Presently, you can see all the contributions of the user for past one year.
+**Note:** Presently, the user can see all the contributions of any wikimedian for past one year (at maximum).

 Viewing results
 ===============

 Once the contributions of the user are fetched, there are these things displayed:
-1. Graph of user contributions in Gerrit.
+1. Graph of user contributions in **Gerrit**.
-2. Graph of user contributions in Phabricator.
+2. Graph of user contributions in **Phabricator**.
-3. A simple calender that displays all the user contributions for the time span you provide (similar to github).
+3. A simple calender that displays all the user contributions for the time span you provide (similar to **github**).

 At a time, the contributions of a single user are displayed.
 There are arrows provided to get the details of the next and previous user to the current user.
 There is also an input box provided.
 If you want to get the contributions of a specific user, you can search the ``fullname`` of the user in the search box.